 Please don't travel until it's safe to do so!
 Our travel posts are great for making future plans or dreaming about your next escape.
 Please check with each state/destination for its current COVID-19 guidelines before planning a visit.
-Also, please note that this post may contain affiliate links from which we earn a small commission at no extra cost to you.My favorite kind of adventure stories don’t feature daring escapes from wild animals or treks into distant jungles.
+Also, please note that this post may contain links from which we earn a small commission.My favorite kind of adventure stories don’t feature daring escapes from wild animals or treks into distant jungles.
 I am more drawn to ordinary people who take risks to follow their dreams, and if those dreams involve a few lovable dogs, all the better.
 Shirley Harman lives with a pack of seven dogs, and in 2016, at the age of 58, she embarked on a remarkable journey with Tina, a nine-year-old mixed-breed terrier, and Lyssa, an 85-pound German Shepherd.

 First, they drove 3,500 miles from California to the Canadian/Vermont border.
 Then, they trekked 275 miles on the Vermont Long Trail from the northern border to Massachusetts.
 The Long Trail is America’s oldest long-distance hiking path and was completed in 1930.